msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

 ***Uses:***

-1. as an interactive tool to edit an 'alldevices' file (one tuyaDEAMON):
+1. as an interactive tool to edit the 'alldevices' file (one tuyaDEAMON):
    1. Clear the database.
    2. Import the 'alldevices' file.
    3. Merge the last 'wizard'.